Jovan Ivanišević

-Jovan Ivanisevic (Ivanišević; born 19 January 2005) is a Canadian professional soccer player who plays as a centre-back for Croatian Football League club NK Istra 1961.
+Jovan Ivanišević (Ivanišević; born January 19, 2005) is a Canadian professional soccer player who plays as a centre-back for Bosnian Premier League club Sarajevo and the Canada national team.

 Club career

+Youth and early career

+Ivanišević attended elementary school at Blessed Kateri Catholic Elementary School and high school at Mother Teresa Catholic Secondary School.

-Ivanisevic is a product of the youth academies Alliance FC London and Toronto FC in Canada.
-He made his senior and professional debut with Toronto FC II in a 3–2 MLS Next Pro loss to Orlando City B on 1 May 2023.
-In the summer of 2023, he moved to the Croatian Football League club NK Istra 1961 on trial, as the club scouted Croatian diaspora footballers.
-On 7 May 2024, he signed a professional contract with Istra until 2026.
-On 27 November 2024, he again extended his contract with Istra until 2029.
+Ivanišević is a product of the youth academies Alliance FC London and Toronto FC in Canada.
+He made his professional debut with Toronto FC II in a 3–2 MLS Next Pro loss to Orlando City B on May 1, 2023.
+In the summer of 2023, he moved to the Croatian Football League club Istra 1961 on trial, as part of the club's efforts scouting players of Croatian descent.
+In May 2024, Ivanišević signed a professional contract with Istra until 2026.
+In November 2024, he again extended his contract with Istra until 2029.

-On 21 January 2025, Serie A side Bologna FC confirmed the signing of Ivanisevic on loan with an option to buy.
-He played with their U20 side until the end of the season.
-His loan ended on 30 June, 2025.
+In January 2025, Serie A side Bologna confirmed the signing of Ivanišević on loan with an option to buy.
+He was assigned to their U20 side.

+Sarajevo

+In February 2026, Ivanišević was loaned to Bosnian Premier League club Sarajevo through the end of 2026.
+He made his debut on February 15, starting and playing the full match in a 1–0 victory against FK Sloga Doboj.
+In August 2026, Sarajevo executed a buy option on Ivanisevic, signing him permanently to the club.

 International career

+Born in Canada, Ivanišević is of Croatian descent.

+Youth

-Born in Canada, Ivanisevic is of Croatian descent.
-In June 2024, he was called up to the Canada U20 national team for a set of friendlies in preparation for the 2024 CONCACAF U-20 Championship.
-In February 2025, Ivanisevic was named to the Canada provisional roster for the 2025 CONCACAF Nations League Finals.
+In June 2024, Ivanišević was called up to the Canada U20 national team for a set of friendlies in preparation for the 2024 CONCACAF U-20 Championship.

+Senior

+In February 2025, Ivanišević was named to the Canada provisional roster list for the 2025 CONCACAF Nations League Finals.
+In September 2026, he received his first senior call-up ahead of friendlies against Chile, Peru, and the United States.